 8. Consistency with legislation and policy

 8.1.
 Commonwealth Environment Protection and Biodiversity Conservation Act 1999

-An impact assessment under the EPBC Act was undertaken on MNES known to occur within the development footprint or immediate surrounds or with potential to occur there.
-These MNES were:
+An impact assessment under the EPBC Act was undertaken on one MNES; the Broad-toothed Rat, which was found to occur within the development footprint.